corianoharris/bvo-RTC-demo/README.md

 pnpm dev
 \`\`\`

+# Run Ollama in seperate terminal
+ollama run llama3

 The application will be available at [http://localhost:3000](http://localhost:3000)

 ## Creating a Custom Multiverse Model

-RTC works best with a custom multiverse model.
+R3 works best with a custom multiverse model.
 You can create one directly in the app:

 1. Start the application and navigate to the "Models & Settings" tab
 2. Use the "Create Multiverse Model" section to create a custom model